 This beach community has an Old Florida feel and is definitely the quirkiest of the little towns on 30A.
 Drive down the streets of Grayton to find funky art, free-spirited people, and cars on the beach!
 Grayton Beach is the only place in the area that you can take a 4-wheel drive vehicle right out to the beach (with a proper permit only)!
 Head over to Grayton Beach where their unofficial slogan is “Nice dogs, strange people”!

-Housed in an old general store, The Red Bar is a hot spot for visitors and locals alike.
+The Red Bar is a hot spot for visitors and locals alike.
 It is the definition of funky!
 Known for its eclectic décor, live music, and delicious food, The Red Bar draws large crowds, but is worth the wait!
 The simple, but varied menu is written on a giant chalkboard.
-If I could choose my last supper, it would be Red Bar’s blackened grouper on a bacon cheddar grit cake with sautéed spinach served with a side salad topped with tomato basil vinaigrette.
+My favorite menu item is the blackened grouper on a bacon cheddar grit cake with sautéed spinach served with a side salad topped with tomato basil vinaigrette.
 The Red Bar accepts cash or check only, and there is an ATM conveniently located inside the restaurant.

 Black Bear is the greatest new addition to the area!
 It’s a seasonal café, bakery, and coffee shop serving Stumptown Coffee!
 My favorite menu items are the Grains Bowl and the Banana Tartine with whipped ricotta, local honey, and mint!
 Smylie loves their Bacon, Egg, and Cheese Biscuit.
 They also serve lunch, wine, and beer.

 Chiringo is a colorful, open-air restaurant with Spanish flair.
 Pull up to the bar for the most amazing fresh squeezed cocktails!
 The menu is packed with fresh gulf seafood and local seasonal produce.
-New to the menu, the Lump Crab and Avocado Toast makes a great appetizer for sharing!
+I love ordering the Grayton Beach Bowl and adding Blackened Shrimp.

 For impeccable Italian, Borago is a must!
 In this cozy setting, the wait staff is awesome and eager to offer suggestions when choosing items off the menu to suit your taste.
-You can bring your own wine for a corkage fee of $25!
+My favorite dishes are the Angel Hair with Pan Seared Shrimp and the Bolognese served over Tortellini.
+I recommend making a reservation.
+You can bring your own wine for a corkage fee of $25.